PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/JavaScript SDK.md

 A method exists for each GameSparks request object, with each of the parameters required in the request as function arguments.

-Each method take a callback function as the final parameter to be called when the response is recieved form the GameSparks platform.
+Each method take a callback function as the final parameter to be called when the response is received from the GameSparks platform.
 This function should take a single object parameter.
-A basic authentication example is show below.
+A basic authentication example is shown below.

 ```
     gamesparks.authenticationRequest("testuser", "testuser", loginResponse);